 What is the stormwater management strategy for the facility site?

 We're incorporating various stormwater management strategies into the design, including using stormwater swales and basins throughout the site to manage runoff during both normal and large storm events.
 As design progresses, our team is considering input from Johnson Creek Watershed Council and other site neighbors and has made several related commitments through our Good Neighbor Agreement.

 We're planning new pipelines in eastern Multnomah County to connect the water filtration facility to our existing system.
 These pipelines will be designed to current seismic standards and will allow for an aging segment of existing pipeline to be retired.
 We're also planning a small-diameter local distribution main that will serve our current customers in the area and four water districts.

 What are the pipeline routes?

-We identified preferred routes for new pipelines in eastern Multnomah County that make use of public rights-of-way where possible and will serve as a guide for pipeline design.
-We'll continue to reach out to property owners along the routes to share more information as design moves forward.
+We identified planned routes for new pipelines in eastern Multnomah County that make use of public rights-of-way where possible.
+We'll continue to reach out to property owners along the routes to share more information as preparation for construction continues.

 How were the pipeline routes selected?

-The preferred routes were identified using the results of two years of engineering and field work and community outreach.
+The preferred routes were identified using results from two years of engineering and field work and community outreach.
 Our route selection criteria included consideration of resilience/reliability, capacity, constructability, permitting, environmental and community impacts, and ratepayer costs.

 What will typical pipeline construction look like?